MrVauxs/pf2e-jb2a-macros/README.md

 ## Installing the module

+The basics of enabling the module can be found [here](https://foundryvtt.com/article/modules/).

 This module is created to accompany the **PF2e Community Complete Autorec** file, which can be downloaded by pressing [this](https://github.com/MrVauxs/pf2e-jb2a-macros/releases/latest/download/autorec.json) hyperlink.

 Once downloaded, head over to the Automated Animations settings and Configure Automatic Recognition.